 5.0 Size of Delegations

-Recommended GSC Member delegation size is between 4 – 8 participants for those Members attending one of GTSC or GRSC and between 5 – 10 participants for those Members attending both GTSC and GRSC.
-The host Organization and PSOs with leadership positions generally have larger delegations to accommodate the leadership positions.
+The recommended maximum size of a GSC Member delegation is ten.
+The host Organization and GSC Members with leadership positions generally have larger delegations to accommodate the leadership positions.

 Observers are limited to one delegate per day.
 Observers may designate some other Observer-affiliated attendee who is already at the meeting to make a presentation, per Section 4.1 Role of Observers, on behalf of the Observer.